 In addition, the City of San Marcos has identified several other projects and concerns within the same geographic area.
 These include wastewater improvements, road repair and improvements, site-specific erosion repairs, and a water main project.
-These improvements will be funded by COSM and will work in concert with the stream restoration and stormwater management practices to the maximum extent practical.
+These improvements will work in concert with the stream restoration and stormwater management practices to the maximum extent practical.
 The wastewater improvement project is separate but is planned to occur concurrently with the other projects.